Skip to contentSkip to navigation

 Chocolate causes constipation.

-Cocoa contains fibre, which stimulates intestinal transit.
-The higher the cocoa content in chocolate, the more fibre it contains and the more it helps avoid constipation.
-Therefore, if you suffer from constipation, it is not because of chocolate.
+Quite the opposite.
+Cocoa contains fiber, which stimulates bowel function.
+The higher the cocoa content in chocolate, the more fiber it contains and the more it may help prevent constipation.

 A person can become physically addicted to chocolate.